 - Require Multi-Factor Authentication: This is non-negotiable for all access to financial platforms, payment portals, and even corporate email.
 MFA stops most account takeover attacks.

 - Review and Revoke Access: Before the holidays, perform a full audit of user access.
 Immediately revoke access for any departing employees or temporary staff whose assignments have ended.
 There is a high risk of credentials being compromised after a departure.
+Use the principle of least privilege to ensure that only those who need access to higher clearance items have it.

 - Patch and Update: Ensure all operating systems, accounting software, and anti-malware programs are fully patched and up-to-date.
 This builds a better defense against the latest exploits.